AceLewis/AceZeroProxy/README.md

 # AceZeroProxy - ZeroNet's Meta Proxy

 ZeroNet is a way to host websites in a decentralised manner, to view these sites you need to have ZeroNet installed on your PC or use a ZeroNet proxy.
-The big problem is many ZeroNet proxies may only run for a week or a month this is a big problem that AceZeroProxy addresses.
+Many ZeroNet proxies may only run for a week or a month this is a big problem that AceZeroProxy addresses.

 This ZeroNet meta proxy is simple to use, try it out [https://zero.acelewis.com](https://zero.acelewis.com) and read below how it works.